isaaclyman/auto_screenshot/README.md

 ## Commands

 - `dart run auto_screenshot`: Starts booting up simulators, running integration tests, and collecting screenshots.
+Make sure you don't have any simulators already running. auto_screenshot will start them as needed and close them when it's finished.
 - `dart run auto_screenshot:list_devices`: Lists all the valid device names you can use in the auto_screenshot configuration.
 - `dart run auto_screenshot:validate`: Validates your auto_screenshot configuration without running any tests.